 I flushed, embarrassed.
 Had I been staring? – time had stood still for a moment.
-I was about to ask my mother if she knew who he was when he hobbled over to our group, walking with a stick.
+I was about to ask my mother if she knew who he was, when he hobbled over to our group, walking with a stick.

-Our host introduced his eldest son Hamish and my mother leaned in to ask what he’d done to his leg.
-A suitably dramatic story followed about being pushed from the path of a speeding van on a night out, the push propelling him into a wall.
+Our host introduced his eldest son Hamish and my mother ventured to ask what he’d done to his leg.
+A suitably dramatic story ensued.
+Hamish had been pushed from the path of a speeding van on a night out, the push propelling him into a wall.
 He’d sustained injuries to his leg and cracked his ribs.
-But better than being hit by the van, we all agreed, amidst noises of shock and concern.
+But, we all agreed, better than being hit by the van, making noises of shock and concern.

 Could I?
 Would my parents think it was rude?
 My mother was smiling and nodding that I should go.
-Flashback to the years of parties I’d been to with my parents, ‘young people’ would be encouraged to go off together to watch TV or entertain themselves, despite the fact that we had nothing in common.
-This time, however, my hormones were invested in me spending time with this ‘young person’.
+I flashed back to the years of parties I’d attended with my parents, the ‘young people’ would be encouraged to go off together to watch TV or entertain themselves, despite the fact that we had nothing in common.
+On this occasion, however, my hormones were invested in me spending time with this ‘young person’.

 “If you want to stay longer, Fred can bring you home,” my mother said.

-I felt suddenly shy.
-Was Hamish simply being polite entertaining to me?
+“Okay,” I agreed, “that would be great!
+If that’s alright with you?”
+I turned to Hamish feeling suddenly shy.
+Had he simply been polite in entertaining me?
 Perhaps he was dying for me to leave so he could get back to his Xbox.
 But he nodded, smiling widely and we carried on where we left off as soon as the door closed.
 I don’t know what else we talked about but I wanted to make an entertaining impression.

 I stood there dumbstruck by that tidbit of information, looking up at Hamish’s six-foot frame where he stood, a couple of stairs up from the bottom.
-Then I noticed I was positioned immediately under a sprig of mistletoe and I blushed – I felt Hamish’s eyes on me and ‘imagined’ everyone was thinking “Kiss, kiss, kiss!”
+When I noticed I was positioned immediately under a sprig of mistletoe I blushed – I felt Hamish’s eyes on me and ‘imagined’ everyone was thinking “Kiss, kiss, kiss!”

 To be continued …